MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 ## Configure the Azure Information Protection scanner to apply classification and protection to discovered files

 In its default setting, the scanner runs one time and in the reporting-only mode.
-To change these settings, you need to run the [Set-AIPScannerConfiguration](/powershell/module/azureinformationprotection/Set-AIPScannerConfiguration) cmdlet.
+To change these settings, run the [Set-AIPScannerConfiguration](/powershell/module/azureinformationprotection/Set-AIPScannerConfiguration) cmdlet.

 1. On the Windows Server computer, in the PowerShell session, run the following command: